malikudit/reuse-vanderbilt/README.md

-# cs4278-project
+# Reuse Vanderbilt: Project for CS 4278

+### Developers: Udit Malik, Ritvik Singh, Parwaz Gill, Mason Range

 What is the repo/project about?
-- Our project is a web application for Reuse Vandy that seeks to streamline the way purchases are made while minimizing extraneous information
+- Our project is a web application for Reuse Vanderbilt, that seeks to streamline the way purchases are made while minimizing extraneous information.
 - Desired features:
   - Landing page that displays recent listings
   - Search functionality to identify specific items